Emma Lewell: 2nd term (2015-2017)

+3rd term (2017-2019)

+At the snap 2017 general election, Lewell was again re-elected with an increased vote share of 61.5% and an increased majority of 14,508.

-In November 2017 Lewell-Buck introduced a Private Members' Bill (under the Ten Minute Rule), the Food Insecurity Bill, "to require the Government to monitor and report on food insecurity and to make provision for official statistics on food insecurity."
-The bill was passed for second reading to be heard 2 February 2018.
+In November 2017 Lewell introduced a Private Members' Bill (under the Ten Minute Rule), the Food Insecurity Bill, "to require the Government to monitor and report on food insecurity and to make provision for official statistics on food insecurity".
+The bill was passed on 2 February 2018.